PSDiverse - the PSD D&I Student Committee

 • Develop valuable, marketable interpersonal skills such as conflict resolution, teamwork, leadership, advocacy, and intercultural competence.

-• Learn about Diversity, Equity, Inclusion, and Accessibility (DEIA) concepts and strategies.
+• Learn about Diversity, Equity, Inclusion, Accessibility, Belonging, and Intercultural Competence (DEI+) concepts and strategies.

 • Raise awareness around social responsibility and societal change among peers.